Diving with Harlequin Ghostpipefish

 Distinguishing Features

 The harlequin ghost pipe fish has the elongate snout and laterally compressed body that is typical of all syngnathoid fishes.
-More specific to the Solenostomid's is a dermal skeleton composed of plates, a head region that represents over one third of the total body length and the presence of pelvic fins, two separate dorsal fins, an anal fin and a large ventral fin.
+More specific to the Solenostomid's is a dermal skeleton composed of plates, a head region that represents over a third of the total body length and the presence of pelvic fins, 2 separate dorsal fins, an anal fin and a large ventral fin.

 It is further distinguished by the presence of abdominal spinules, additional plates at the dorsal and anal-fin bases and the presence of nasal lamellae filling the nasal cavity of males.